smrt28/angler/README.md

 It was mentioned to win a stupid TV game.
 The busty girl was waving the money, requesting people guess, how many 4-angles are on the picture.

-This app is a tool which allows you to draw the shape and found all then-angles.
+This app is a tool which allows you to draw the lines and found all then-angles.

 Unfortunately, the TV show was terminated before I finished the app.